 I think Chinese medicine is fascinating.
-One of my favorite yoga teachers, Nevine Michaan, works a lot with Chinese medicine and the elements, the relation to our body with the earth and the seasons.
+One of my favorite yoga teachers, Nevine Michaan, works a lot with Chinese medicine and the elements, the relation to our body with the earth, and the seasons.
 And of course, I love acupuncture.
 I think Yinova and Jill and Noah are just amazing.
-Chinese medicine really taps in to the importance of our energy, how we use it, and how it can get stuck in our body.
+Chinese medicine really taps into the importance of our energy, how we use it, and how it can get stuck in our bodies.
 Yoga is much the same way.

 What led you to yoga?

 I was first introduced to yoga at the NYU Tisch School of the Arts where I was studying acting in the early ’90s.

 Yoga means to unite.
 Through my yoga practice, I’ve discovered how to unite my body with my mind through my breath.
 By uniting with my breath, I have discovered how to unite my goals with my true passions.
 I’ve also been able to unite with so many amazing people throughout the years through my yoga practice and it’s a constant reminder of how we are all united.

 I love that!
 How about happiness – do you think it’s a choice?

 Happiness is a state of being not a destination.
 We can choose to be happy every day.
 Happiness is taking every situation and cherishing it.
 Focusing on the positive, not the negative, and learning from experiences.
 We can’t control what happens to us, we can control how we react to it though.

 Some think meditation can help us change our brain and our reactions.
 Do you meditate?

 Yes, every morning.
 Meditation is the first thing I do.
 I roll out of bed and go to my spot.
 I sit on a pillow and find my breath and watch it for as long as I can.
 My mind is always running a million miles a minute.
 Meditation slows me down, helps me find insight, quiets my mind, and it reminds me of the most important things in life.
 It sets an amazing tone for the day.
 I don’t know what I’d do without it.